belarba/marvel-comic-books/README.md

 ## Installation

-To get started with the application, you need to have Ruby and Rails installed on your machine.
+To get started with the application, you must install Ruby and Rails on your machine.
 Follow the steps below:

 1. **Clone the repository:**
     ```bash